Innovation thrives on openness

 By Angela MacOscar, Innovation Manager, Innovation SuperNetwork

-In September, I kicked off the Innovation Challenge project and I’m delighted to report it is off to a flying start.
+In September, I kicked off the open Innovation Challenge project and I’m delighted to report it is off to a flying start.

 This project is a key part of the Innovation SuperNetwork which is also home to VentureFest and FinanceCamp.
 These projects all work together seamlessly to help boost the amount of innovation happening in the North East.
 And 2017 is set to be even bigger, with an exciting pipeline of innovation challenges and funding competitions that are applicable to a broad range of business sectors.